ameliatlm/missing-data-4ce/readme.md

 This repository performs missing data analysis on data at different sites and reports the results in the [`results/`](results/) folder.

+Please run quantify-missingness.Rmd, predict-TE.Rmd, and table-one.Rmd and send us your results!

 ## Repository structure

 ### Rmd files